petterdaae/openbanking/README.md

 * *Possible solution*:  Precalculate each month.
 This can also be implemented efficiently.
 * *Possible solution*: Fetch all transactions and compute the sum client-side.
 This will cause a lot of database reads.

+### Inconsistency in transactions
+* One transaction appeared twice
+* Transaction did'nt have the same date as in the banking app
+* Might be mistakes I have made or bugs in the open api